 For many accounts in your estate, you can name a beneficiary who will receive those assets at your passing.
 Beneficiary designations are incredibly helpful because those assets bypass the probate system and pass on directly to the beneficiary named.
 However, once you name a beneficiary for an account, it is important that you update those designations in your estate plan on a regular basis.
 Failure to do so could mean that those assets in your estate get passed to someone that you did not intend.
-At Kryszak & Associates, our team of legal professionals is experts in Ohio estate planning and probate law.
+At Kryszak Law Firm, our team of legal professionals is experts in Ohio estate planning and probate law.
 Call or contact us today to schedule a free evaluation of your estate plan now.

 Types of Beneficiary Accounts